CROSSBREEDING FOR GRAZING AND A2/A2 GENETICS

 Compassion and humane treatment of our animals is incredibly important to us at Alexandre Family Farm.
 We ensure this by dedicating our farm to a third-party animal humane certification program, Certified Humane.

-A Day in the Life of a Milking Dairy Cow
+A Day in the Life of Our Grass-fed Dairy Cows

 In general, milking cows will be on pasture 18 hours a day, walking to and from the grass pastures for about an hour, in the freestall barn for 2 hours and the milking parlor for 3 hours in each 24 hour period.